 What about confidentiality?

 Clients are in charge of what they do and do not divulge in therapy.
 Any information shared in a therapy session, regardless of setting, is considered confidential and privileged within the confines of legal and ethical standards; therefore, I treat all information divulged in an outdoor session the same as any information revealed in a traditional therapy setting.
 I have a few different session routes in areas in the park with less activity or foot traffic.
 I monitor surrounding activity and will change the session route as appropriate in order to avoid being overheard, or I may ask a client to pause for a moment (both conversation and/or walking) to also protect confidentiality.
-All clients have the option of scheduling an in-office session, particularly if they know they need to discuss something of a sensitive nature.
+All clients have the option of scheduling an in-office or online session, particularly if they know they need to discuss something of a sensitive nature.

 Is this an aerobic workout?